dylan-lang/opendylan/documentation/website/source/documentation/publications.rst

     to simplifying this programming problem.
-This article describes how three programming language implementations provide access to Microsoft's Component Object Model (COM), and how they attempt to reduce the complexity of writing nad using COM objects.
+This article describes how three programming language implementations provide access to Microsoft's Component Object Model (COM), and how they attempt to reduce the complexity of writing and using COM objects.

     http://dl.acm.org/citation.cfm?id=274957